 What to expect after surgery?

-Dr. Farris and his staff will provide specific instructions regarding your surgery.
+Dr. Farris and his staff at Farris Plastic Surgery will provide specific instructions regarding your surgery.
 After the procedure, you are able to go home the same day.
 Postoperative pain is minimal.
 Swelling and bruising may last for 2 weeks.
 Application of makeup may camouflage these temporary changes.
 Restrictions on activity include no heavy lifting or strenuous activity for about 3 weeks after surgery.
 The survival and longevity of the grafted fat is variable and may require additional treatments.

 - What is fat transfer?